MuAyan/MapofCoCreators/Framework.md

 For online events, the location filter will not be needed, since anyone can attend regardless of where they are.

-## Duration
+## Session Duration

-Users can also filter based on how much time they have available.
+Users can filter events based on how long each session lasts.

-- 30 Minutes
-- 1 Hour
+- Up to 1 Hour
+- 2 Hours
+- 3 Hours
 - Half Day
 - Full Day

+---

+## Event Commitment

+Users can filter events based on the overall commitment required.

+- One-Time Event
-- Weekend
+- Multiple Sessions
-- Multi-Day
+- Ongoing

 ## People Filters